This Is The Best Way To Store Kimchi

 How To Store Kimchi In The Fridge

+As a Certified Health Coach I was asked about storing kimchi.
 To find out the appropriate recommendations for kimchi storage, I contacted the people who make and store kimchi professionally.
-I reached out to 50 different Korean restaurants either by phone or email to find out the best answers to kimchi storage.
+I reached out to 50 different Korean restaurants either by phone or email to find out the best answers for storage.

 Most of the time, kimchi comes in a glass jar easy to seal.
-If you bought it from a local restaurant that makes all their kimchi in-house, it might come in a Tupperware or plastic bag.
+If you bought it from a local restaurant that makes all theirs in-house, it might come in a Tupperware or plastic bag.

 These aren’t airtight storage methods, therefore, if you want to keep a batch of kimchi good for longer than a week, you’ll want to invest in a glass jar or two.

-If you need a jar to store the kimchi once you open it, regular Ball Mason Jars should do the job.
+If you need a jar to store it once you open it, regular Ball Mason Jars should do the job.
 They come in all sorts of sizes and have been trusted by home cooks for over 100 years.

 Does Kimchi Need To Be Refrigerated?

 Kimchi needs to be refrigerated to extend its shelf life.
-If left out at room temperature, the fermentation process will speed up significantly, and the kimchi will turn to mush within one week.
+If left out at room temperature, the fermentation process will speed up significantly, and it will turn to mush within one week.

-If you’re making a large batch of kimchi, you will likely use up in one week, there may be no need to refrigerate the kimchi at all.
-However, most people find they make too much kimchi to eat in one week and need it to last a bit longer 1.
+If you’re making a large batch, you will likely use it up in one week, there may be no need to refrigerate the kimchi at all.
+However, most people find they make too much to eat in one week and need it to last a bit longer 1.

 How Long Will Kimchi Last in the Fridge After Opening?